 UAR Advisors at Sweet Hall

-Sophomores may also utilize the additional set of advisors in UAR, located on the first floor of Sweet Hall.
-UAR Academic Advisors are available during daily drop-in hours or by appointment, in the event that your Pre-Major Advisor or Academic Director is unavailable or if you seek specialized advice regarding research, fellowships, and pre-professional interests (e.g., pre-law, pre-health, pre-business).
+Sophomores may use the additional set of advisors in UAR, located on the first floor of Sweet Hall.
+UAR Academic Advisors are available during daily drop-in hours or by appointment in the event that your Pre-Major Advisor or Academic Advising Director is unavailable or if you seek specialized advice regarding research, fellowships, and pre-professional interests (e.g., pre-law, pre-health, pre-business).